 Associate Professor of Athletic Training

 EdD - Health Care Education, Nova Southeastern University

 Dr. Wilkinson has served in various roles within athletic training higher education since 2002.
-Prior to joining TIU, Dr. Wilkinson served as Interim Program Director and Director of Clinical Education in the Athletic Training Program at the University of Wisconsin-Milwaukee (UWM).
+Prior to joining TIU in 2015, Dr. Wilkinson served as Interim Program Director and Director of Clinical Education in the Athletic Training Program at the University of Wisconsin-Milwaukee (UWM).
 Prior to starting at UWM in 2010, he served as Coordinator of Clinical Education and Associate Athletic Trainer at Concordia University Wisconsin for eight years, providing athletic training services primarily for the football program.
-In the past, he has served the state, district, and national athletic training organizations in a variety of roles, including President of the Wisconsin Athletic Trainers' Association (WATA).
-He is currently President-Elect of the Great Lakes Athletic Trainers' Association (GLATA) and Chair of the National Athletic Trainers’ Association (NATA) State Association Advisory Committee.
+In the past, he has served the state, district, and national athletic training organizations in a variety of roles, including President of the Wisconsin Athletic Trainers' Association (WATA) and Chair of the National Athletic Trainers’ Association (NATA) State Association Advisory Committee.
+He is currently President of the Great Lakes Athletic Trainers' Association (GLATA), a regional membership association representing more than 10,000 athletic trainers and athletic training students in the midwest.
 His scholarly interests center on athletic training education (classroom and clinical), the scholarship of teaching and learning, and leadership and professional development.

 Karen A. Wrobbel, 2003